Links on SoundGuys may earn us a commission. Learn more.

 What are the uses of different polar patterns?

 Depending on the use you have in mind for your XLR mic, you will want to look for a specific polar pattern, or the shape in which a microphone picks up sound.
 The main polar patterns are as follows: cardioid, omnidirectional, bidirectional, hypercardioid, and supercardioid.
 Each polar pattern has certain uses more suited to them, depending on the direction the microphone is pointed or placed.

 When it comes to testing XLR microphones, we make sure to get as much hands-on experience as we can with each microphone.
 After reviewing a product, we discuss whether it’s worthy of a spot on one of our best lists.
 If a product makes it on the list, it isn’t necessary here forever: this document is ever-changing as new and noteworthy products hit the market, and we always have our eyes and ears open for products worth your dollar.

 Why you should trust SoundGuys

 Each writer at SoundGuys has accumulated years of experience reporting on the consumer audio market, and our staff adheres to a strict ethics policy.
-We don’t use ads or sponsored content on the website at a time when doing so is the norm.
-SoundGuys‘ survival depends solely on readers enjoying their purchases.
-We pride ourselves on transparently outlining objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
+SoundGuys‘ survival depends mostly on readers enjoying their purchases.
+We pride ourselves on transparently providing objective facts, while accounting for the subjective experience to contextualize an audio product’s performance.
 When we do misspeak, we correct and own up to it.